Model-robust and efficient covariate adjustment for cluster-randomized experiments: Efficient covariate adjustment

 \subsection{Efficient influence functions}

-For model-based methods to provide model-robust inference, Theorems \ref{thm-GEE} and \ref{thm: lmm} require the observed cluster size to be independent of cluster characteristics $(N,C)$.
-To address this limitation, we develop more principled estimators to simultaneously optimize covariate adjustment and address variable observed cluster sizes arising from post-randomization cluster-dependent sampling schemes.
+{For model-based covariate adjustment to provide model-robust inference, Theorems \ref{thm-GEE} and \ref{thm: lmm} largely require the observed cluster size to be independent of cluster characteristics $(N,C)$.
+This is a rather strong assumption and may be violated if the observed cluster size is proportional to the source population size (a common scenario in healthcare research as hospital volume is often associated with patient recruitment results) or if the observed cluster size depends on geographical location or other cluster characteristics.
+Additionally, the structure of the GEE and the linear mixed model estimators can limit their ability to leverage baseline covariates for maximum precision gain in cluster-randomized experiments, especially when the parametric modeling assumptions are incorrect.} To address such limitations, we develop more principled estimators to simultaneously optimize covariate adjustment and accommodate variable cluster sizes arising from post-randomization cluster-dependent sampling schemes.
 The proposed estimators are motivated by the efficient influence function, which is a non-parametric functional of observed data that characterizes the target estimand \citep{hines2022demystifying}.
-With the efficient influence function, one can derive the efficiency bound for an estimand, i.e., the asymptotic variance of all regular and asymptotically linear estimators over the underlying causal model is lower bounded by the variance of the efficient influence function.
-More importantly, recent advances in causal inference \citep[e.g.][]{van2011targeted, chernozhukov2018double} showed how to use the efficient influence functions to construct an efficient estimator, i.e., achieving the efficiency bound, by incorporating machine learning algorithms.
+With the efficient influence function, one can derive the semiparametric efficiency lower bound for an estimand.
+That is, the asymptotic variance of all regular and asymptotically linear estimators over the underlying causal model is lower bounded by the variance of the efficient influence function.
+More importantly, recent advances in causal inference \citep[e.g.][]{van2011targeted, chernozhukov2018double} showed how to use the efficient influence functions to construct an efficient estimator, i.e., achieving the semiparametric efficiency bound, by incorporating machine learning algorithms.
 Theorem \ref{thm:EIF} provides the efficient influence functions for $\mu_C(a)$ and $\mu_I(a)$, from which the efficient influence functions for $\Delta_C$ and $\Delta_I$ can be obtained by the chain rule.

 \begin{theorem} (a) Given Assumptions \ref{asp:super}-\ref{asp: sampling}, the efficient influence function for $\mu_C(a)$ is